dabamos/openadms-ui/README.md

 ## Run
 Launch OpenADMS UI by simply serving the directory contents with a web server (nginx, Hiawatha, httpd, …).
-For testing, you can start the HTTP server module of Python 3 inside the OpenADMS UI directory (or execute ``run.sh``):
+For testing, you can start the Python HTTP server module inside the OpenADMS UI directory (or execute ``run.sh``):
 ```
 $ python3 -m http.server 8080
 ```